Skip to content

 Imagine writing all these settings on the command line every time - just no!

-The extras/slurm-status.sh script on the last line is available from the template repository here or at /etc/xdg/snakemake/biocloud/slurm-status.sh.
-It's not strictly necessary, only if you need to cancel the workflow before it's finished, so you can also just comment it out.
+The slurm-status.sh script on the last line is available from the template repository here or at /etc/xdg/snakemake/biocloud/slurm-status.sh.